QMUL/AVA/README.md

 ## Installation
 The algorithms have been tested on Ubuntu 16.04 and MacOS 10.15.6 with the libraries on the version requested in requirements.txt and with OpenVINO 2020.1.
+The installation instructions below are for Intel/AMD based systems.

 The creation of a single conda environment suffices for running all baseline algorithms and evaluation codes present in the repository.